 Lubomir Visnovsky Contract Information:

-Signed a professional tryout contract with the Blackhawks in September 2015.
+Signed a one-year contract with Slovan Bratislava of the KHL in October 2015.

 Visnovsky was released from his professional tryout contract with the Blackhawks on Monday.